designstem/projects/tattoo/index.md

 #### Tasks

-1. Research via Google Pictures for *medical alert tattoos" and find out their functions.
+1. Research via Google Pictures for *medical alert tattoos* and find out their functions.
 2. Which medical alerts are covered?
 Can you think of other uses?
 3. What's your opinion: Do you think tattoos like this should be mandatory?